Paso de las Nubes: Refugio Rocca

 Cappadocia

-It was dark and frigid when I woke up, a winning combination that would send most rational people scurrying back to bed.
+By air It was dark and frigid when I woke up, a winning combination that would send most rational people scurrying back to bed.
 However, the promise of surreal adventure drove me out of my warm room and out into the night.
-The sky was just beginning to brighten from gray to pale lilac when our van...
+The sky was just beginning to brighten from gray to pale lilac when...
 Continue Reading →

 Pamukkale and Hierapolis